yanmingong/yanmingong.github.io/_pages/teaching.md

 #### The University of Texas at San Antonio
 - EE 3223: C++ and Data Structures, Fall 2021
-- EE 5263: Cyersecurity and Data Science, Spring 2021
+- EE 5263: Cyersecurity and Data Science, Spring 2021, Spring 2022
 - EE 4673/EE 5283: Introduction to Computer Networks, Fall 2019

 #### Oklahoma State University